devschool-rocks/www/articles/ultimate-online-developer-bootcamp-comparison-2016.md

 Instructor Sessions: 42
 Group Sessions: 5 a week

 Devschool focuses on the quality of it's instructors and students and teaches an entry-level to advanced program to make you a real programmer, not just a developer.
 Devschool is not interested in just being another "Big Box Bootcamp" where they churn a lot of developers out without a proper focus.
-There is a strong focus on HTML5/CSS and Responsive Design and Mobile Development, JavaScript for interactivity and rich web interfaces, and Ruby and Ruby on Rails for backend development.
+There is a strong focus on HTML5/CSS and Responsive Design and Mobile Development, JavaScript for interactivity and rich web interfaces, and Ruby and Ruby on Rails for back-end development.
 The course consists of 420 hours education time, 42 one on one sessions with your expert instructor, up to 5 weekly group sessions, and 100 hours of real non profit interning making a real difference in the world and getting an education.

 <a title="more info on Devschool's online developer bootcamp program" href="https://devschool.rocks/how">More info on Devschool's Online Developer Bootcamp Program</a>